BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/soa.md

 ### Ventunax

-<a class="external" href="https://www.wowhead.com/spell=324148/dark-stride" target="_blank" rel="noopener noreferrer" data-wowhead="spell=324148" data-wh-icon-size="small"></a> - Hard ticking debuff for 15 seconds that can only be applyd to ranges unless full melee group.
+<a class="external" href="https://www.wowhead.com/spell=324148/dark-stride" target="_blank" rel="noopener noreferrer" data-wowhead="spell=324148" data-wh-icon-size="small"></a> - Hard ticking debuff for 15 seconds that can only be applied to ranges unless full melee group.

 One of your players will get targeted by Dark Stride and this will apply a hard ticking debuff, make sure to rotate Blessing of Sacrifice, Aura Mastery and Blessing of Protection whenever your dps doesn't have a defensive available and when you're not inside Avenging Wrath or Holy Avenger.